 I have been around “blockchain” for some time.
 Early enough to remember the prosperity gospel surrounding the first useless ICO craze in late 2013 and early 2014, where the celebrated cryptocoin projects were those that few if any of you have heard of today: such as Protoshares, Bitshares, MaidSafe, or others.

 Today’s prosperity gospel features revamped, slicker, prettier, younger versions of those projects.
-Like Tezos (Ethereum 2: Electric Boogaloo), fifty different ConsenSys ICO subsidiaries (seriously wtf), Filecoin (StorJ 2: Electric Boogaloo), Eos (Also Ethereum 2: Electric Boogaloo), and…
+Like Tezos (Ethereum 2: Electric Boogaloo), Eos (Also Ethereum 2: Electric Boogaloo), Cardano (also Ethereum 2: Electric Boogaloo), DFinity (again, Ethereum 2: Electric Boogaloo), Augur (Truthcoin 2: Electric Boogaloo), Gnosis (Augur 2: Electric Boogaloo), Filecoin (StorJ 2: Electric Boogaloo), and…

-The latest of these is a proposed cryptocurrency called Basecoin which, we learn, has received investment from a smattering of reputable VC firms (including Andreessen Horowitz and Bain Capital Ventures) as well as the top crypto-only outfits (Pantera, DCG and Polychain).
+The latest of these is a proposed cryptocurrency called Basecoin (Bitshares 2: Electric Boogaloo) (UPDATE: which has since renamed itself Basis) which, we learn, has received investment from a smattering of reputable traditional VC firms including Andreessen Horowitz and Bain Capital Ventures, as well as the top crypto-only outfits including Pantera, DCG and Polychain.

 The product?
 To create what Coindesk calls